joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/02/23/opinion/trump-pentagon-military-firings.html

 **Dodger Details: Dustin May's return to the mound, Shohei Ohtani faces live pitching and more**\
-`May and Ohtani both reached significant milestones in their comebacks from surgery.`\
+`May and Ohtani reached significant milestones in their comebacks from surgery.`\
 https://nytimes.com/athletic/6155289/2025/02/23/dodgers-dustin-may-shohei-ohtani/

 **Trump Appointees Fire 2,000 U.S.A.I.D.
 Employees and Put Others Worldwide on Leave**\